achintya007/bagh_doc/docs/source/index.rst

    :alt: bagh logo
    :target: .

-**Bagh** is an electronic structure theory package developed in the Electronic Structure Theory Group, IIT Bombay.
+**BAGH** is an electronic structure theory package developed in the Electronic Structure Theory Group, IIT Bombay.
 It mostly focuses on many body wave-functions based methods with special emphasis on relativistic effects.
 Bagh is written primarily in python with bottleneck parts written in cython and fortran.

 .. note::